 |Buy an passive index||

-Metastrategy is my new strategy on ICONOMI.
-It's an automated strategy with daily rebalancing that is always an intelligent mix of the current top performing strategies, and is thus a great set-and-forget option.
+Metastrategy is my strategy on ICONOMI.
+It's an automated strategy with daily rebalancing that is always an intelligent mix of the current top performing strategies, and is thus a great 'set-and-forget' option.
+This is my top recommendation for those new to crypto investing.
+See here for a step-by-step guide to investing in Metastrategy.

 You could also invest in 3-5 of the current top performing strategies.
 If you choose this option I recommend you manually rebalance every 3-6 months (i.e. move your money out of any strategies that are now no longer in the top 5 and into the current top 5).